Most core grants fall into the following categories:

 Capacity Building Program

-Once a core grant is approved, grantees have access to the Foundation’s extensive Capacity-Building Program, which offers grantees one-on-one consultation with experienced providers of nonprofit management assistance, monthly trainings, and access to our Small Grants Pool, which grantees can request small supplementary grants for technical assistance, leadership development, and to expand their capacity to engage in community organizing.
+Once a core grant is approved, grantees have access to the foundation’s extensive Capacity-Building Program, which offers grantees one-on-one consultation with experienced providers of nonprofit management assistance; monthly trainings; and access to our Small Grants Program, which offers up to $5000 in supplementary grants for technical assistance, leadership development, and increasing capacity to engage in community organizing.

 Our capacity-building partners include: Community Resource Exchange, Lawyers Alliance for New York, Center for Neighborhood Leadership, and Social Justice Leadership.